benbalter/benbalter.github.com/press.md

     date: 2012-03-07
 ---

-*I regularly speak to press about open source, open data, and innovation within government.
+*I regularly speak with the press about open source, open data, and innovation within government.
 Below are some highlights:*

 <ul id="clips">
 {% for clip in page.clips | sort: "date" | reverse %}